Seal Your Record | Expunction | Non-Disclosure

 HOW DO I KNOW IF I QUALIFY?

-We are here to help with that part of it because there are a number of factors involved, but here are some of the main questions we are looking at?
+We are here to help with that part of it because there are a number of factors involved, and it does take a level of expertise to sort it out sometimes, but here are some of the main questions we are looking at?

 CAN I GET A CASE SEALED IF I WAS CONVICTED?

-As a general rule, the answer is no, but there are some exceptions, typically involving offenses committed as a minor.
+As a general rule, the answer is no, but there are some exceptions, typically involving offenses committed as a minor and certain first time DWI convictions.
 Most expunctions and non-disclosures require the criminal case to have been dismissed, dropped, or no-billed as a final outcome.

 HOW LONG DO I HAVE TO WAIT TO GET MY RECORD CLEARED?